-- You need only perform this task once. - You may need to IPL the system before these changes take effect.
+- · You need only perform this task once. - You might need to IPL the system before these changes take effect.

 The MQSeries load libraries thlqual.SCSQAUTH and thlqual.SCSQLINK must be APF authorized.
-You must also APF authorize the libraries for your national language feature (thlqual.SCSQANLx and thlqual.SCSQSNLx).
+You must also APF authorize the libraries for your national language feature (thlqual.SCSQANLx and thlqual.SCSQSNLx) and for distributed queuing (thlqual.SCSQMVR1 or thlqual.SCSQMVR2).